top of page

 DAY 3: Thursday 10th September

-IPPAG meetings and workshops
+Morning: IPPAG meetings and case stories

 (Managers & all staff welcome)

-Dinner with Partners
+Dinner with Partner Suppliers

 DAY 4: Friday 11th September